 Like, come on, am I winning this massive prize by just seeing this.
 I now know why nobody’s done it because it’s so so difficult.
 From an endurance perspective, in general, so when I say in general, I’m talking about financial logistics, obviously physical logistics and endurance.
 Then you’ve got all of the actual visas, you’ve got the safety, you’ve got the plane journeys.
 There’s a whole range of reasons why it could go wrong?

 So the first thing I did was find out how many countries there were.
 Because I didn’t know.
-And I think that was a big shocker for me, because there was so many uncertain countries.
+And I think that was a big shocker for me, because there were so many uncertain countries.
 I just thought there was this definitive list.
-There was effectively between 193 and 195, that were countries and were registered and officially recognized by the UN.
+There was effectively between 193 and 195, which were countries and were registered and officially recognized by the UN.
 Then there was another couple on top of that which weren’t officially countries, but maybe we’re countries.

 I didn’t want to go and do this record and then have the wrong number.
 So that took a little bit of time and understanding.
 In that two year period, three of those countries changed their name.
 There was a lot of confusion with that when we were talking about booking flights.
 Then I went to a travel agent and I said can you plot me a route to every country in the world, that’s going to be the quickest because we needed to do this as a record.

 We’re trying to book every single place at one go.
 Then if one of them goes wrong, that’s it gone.
 So we had to be really careful with that.
-It was a long two years I dedicated all of my time to making sure the planning was together.
+It was a long two years I dedicated all of my time to make sure the planning was together.

 A great friend of mine called Jeff Smith, who has a great nonprofit company called Big Moose.
 I went to see him and his family over dinner one evening, I also met him when I met Kevin in the desert, by the way.
-I said, I’m going to do this thing for Kevin for prostate cancer.
+I said I’m going to do this thing for Kevin for prostate cancer.
 And he said to me, Well, you’ve got to find somebody to work with you that will be an assistant or be a manager in some way.
 You can’t do all of this yourself.

 Over the two years, we grew from me planning it for about nine months, to the remainder of that time, having built up a team of about 19 people before we left.
 Everything from psychologists, nutritionists, security advisors, everything.
 I felt like I’d thought of every angle and we could do this well.